How To Find Your First Deal

 3. Know what to look for in a lead, and narrow them down so you can get a deal with less spend.

-If you're driving for dollars, looking for a distressed property... it's not going to do you any good if you're adding a property to your list that doesn't make the cut.
+If you're driving for dollars, looking for a distressed property and filing it in your flipper software... it's not going to do you any good if you're adding a property to your list that doesn't make the cut.

 Knowing what to look for is an important first step to getting a deal.
 Things like- falling gutters, broken windows, stuffed mailbox, tall grass, etc.